-- Bolt your house to the foundation.
+- Brace the cripple wall and bolt your house to the foundation.

+- Install plywood sheathing or steel panels on each side of a garage door in a multi-story house with living space over the garage.

 - Brace the chimney.

 - Brace the water heater to a wall.

 - Put in automatic gas shut-off valves.

-- Use plywood to strengthen cripple walls.
-See the picture below.